-95. Container handling and storage
+99. Container handling and storage

-- (1) Every flammable substance container must- - (a) be kept closed when not in use; - (b) be declared gas- or vapour-free by a competent person before any modification or repairs are undertaken; - (c) be manufactured and maintained in such condition as to be reasonably safe from damage and to prevent leakage of any flammable substance or vapour from the container. - (2) Every flammable liquid container must be labelled and marked with words and details indicating the flammable liquid contained in the container as well as any hazard associated with the flammable liquid. - (3) No person may extract flammable liquid from a container of a capacity exceeding 200 litres, unless the container is fitted with an adequately sealed pump or tap. - (4) Any empty flammable liquid container must be stored in a storeroom. - (5) Notwithstanding the provisions of subsection (4) the chief fire officer may permit the storage of any empty flammable liquid container in the open air if no storeroom is available and if he is satisfied that- - (a) the storage area is in a position and of sufficient size that a fire hazard or other threatening danger will not be caused; - (b) the storage area is well ventilated and enclosed by a wire mesh fence; - (c) the fence supports are of steel or reinforced concrete; - (d) the storage area has an outward opening gate that is kept locked when not in use; - (e) when the floor area exceeds 10m2 an additional escape gate is installed and fitted with a sliding bolt or other similar locking device that can be opened from the inside without the use of a key; and

-- (f) the storage area is free of vegetation and has a non-combustible, firm and level base. - (6) When the quantity of flammable and combustible liquids to be stored is more than 100 litres of class l and/ or more than 210 litres of class ll and class lll A combined, such flammable and combustible liquids must be stored in a store room. - (7) Any person who contravenes subsections (1), (2), (3), (4) and (6) commits an offence.
+- (1) Every flammable substance container must- - (a) be kept closed when not in use;

+(b) be declared gas- or vapour-free by a competent person before any modification or repairs are undertaken;

+- (c) be manufactured and maintained to prevent leakage of any flammable substance or vapour from the container. - (2) Every flammable liquid container must be labelled and marked with words and details indicating the flammable liquid contained in the container as well as any hazard associated with the flammable liquid. - (3) No person may extract flammable liquid from a container of a capacity exceeding 200 litres, unless the container is fitted with an adequately sealed pump or tap. - (4) Any empty flammable liquid container must be stored in a storeroom. - (5) Notwithstanding the provisions of subsection (4) the chief fire officer may permit the storage of any empty flammable liquid container in the open air if no storeroom is available and if he is satisfied that- - (a) the storage area of sufficient to prevent a fire hazard or other threatening danger.; - (b) the storage area is well ventilated and enclosed by a wire mesh fence; - (c) the fence supports are of steel or reinforced concrete; - (d) the storage area has an outward opening gate that is kept locked when not in use; - (e) when the floor area exceeds 10m2 an additional escape gate is installed and fitted with a sliding bolt or other similar locking device that can be opened from the inside without the use of a key; and - (f) the storage area is free of vegetation and has a non-combustible, firm and level base. - (6) When the quantity of flammable and combustible liquids to be stored is more than 100 litres of class l and/or more than 210 litres of class ll and class lll A combined, such flammable and combustible liquids must be stored in a store room.